 - Press ‘Ctrl+S’ to save the code.

-- Next, in the Developer tab, click on Macros, located in group Code.
+- In the Developer tab, click on Macros, located in group Code.

 - A new dialog box called Macro will appear.
 Select Hide_Columns_Contain _Positive.

-- You will see the column which contains the negative value, disappears from our dataset.
+- You will see the column that contains the negative value disappears from our dataset.

 Then, we declare the first and last columns of our dataset: StartRow, LastRow, StartCol, and LastCol.